 When you enroll in a course you will have access to video lectures with audio and text, quizzes, homework and final exams.
 Once enrolled you can decide if you want to take the course at your own pace or with the pace of the class.
-If you see that a course already started check the archives for more information or wait to see if it offered again.
+If you see that a course already started to check the archives for more information or wait to see if it offered again.
 For example, Virology I was a popular science course last year and at the beginning of this year Virology II was added.

 Courses I’m Currently Taking /Starting Soon: